DataBiosphere/data-explorer-indexers/bigquery/README.md

   for some background information.
 * Run Elasticsearch:
-  * If you intend to run the [Data Explorer UI](https://github.com/DataBiosphere/data-explorer/) after this, run inside the data-explorer repo:
+  * If you intend to run the [Data Explorer UI](https://github.com/DataBiosphere/data-explorer/) after this, run inside the *data-explorer* repo:
     ```
     docker-compose up -d elasticsearch
     ```
-  * If you do not intend to run the Data Explorer UI after this, and just want to inspect the index in Elasticsearch, run inside this repo:
+  * If you do not intend to run the Data Explorer UI after this, and just want to inspect the index in Elasticsearch, run inside this repo from the `bigquery` directory:
     ```
     docker-compose up -d elasticsearch
     ```